lk22/portfolio-app/README.md

 # React Application Boilerplate
 A simple react Boilerplate to get you started on your new fresh react application

+# Updates
+it recently has implemented Redux and react router redux package to allow tracking your redux store in navigation. there is added setup for a redux store that is implemented in the main script of this boilerplate. are your up to date with redux and its actions and abillities, there is added action generator and reducer files that are ready to be used to be filled with your own custom actions and reducers.

 # Usage
 before getting started with this u need to install some packages that this boilerplate uses to do that run : 	npm install 	to install packages see "packages.json" for packages that are required.